-calls into our daily routines therefore can help us maintain our social lives
+Adding video calls into our daily routines can help us maintain our social lives in new ways.

 Several different applications(apps) offer a video call feature.
 Many are familiar with FaceTime, as Keiro has taught participants how to use this app through our Introduction to iPad courses.
 However, FaceTime is not the only option.
 The term “Zoom” has been the talk of the town recently, as many universities and companies have turned to this platform to stay connected with each other.
 One benefit of Zoom is that it supports video calls between different types of smartphones, tablets, and computers, whereas FaceTime only allows video calls between Apple products.